 Preventing the NSA from Spying on U.S. Citizens

-In the 113th Congress, I voted for an amendment that passed the House that would prevent the collection of U.S. citizens’ metadata by the National Security Agency (NSA).
+I previously voted for an amendment that passed the House that would prevent the collection of U.S. citizens’ metadata by the National Security Agency (NSA).
 While some in Congress desperately want to continue the NSA’s domestic spying, I vigorously defended the Fourth Amendment by voting to restrict the NSA’s ability to use taxpayer money to spy on American citizens.
 I am also a member of the Fourth Amendment Caucus which was founded "to protect the privacy and security of Americans in the digital age."
 CLICK HERE to read more.

 Blocking the EPA's Harmful WOTUS Regulation